thunderbird2009/book_rmn/README.md

-# Book RMN: Building Retail Media Networks
+# Building Retail Media Networks: Architecture, Algorithms, and Machine Learning

 This repository contains selected chapters and code examples from a comprehensive guide on engineering Retail Media Networks (RMNs).